Ayushkr15/Student-Information-System/README.md

 ## 🌟 Project Overview

-The **Student Information System (SIS)** is a web application built to simplify and automate the storage and management of student information.
+The **Student Information System (SIS)** is a application built to simplify and automate the storage and management of student information.
 Whether you are an administrator, faculty member, or student, this system helps ensure data is organized and easily accessible.

 With SIS, you can:
 - 📋 Manage student records, course enrollments, and faculty assignments.